ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ## Overview of JSONPath Expressions {#overview}

-JSONPath expressions always apply to a Value in the same way as XPath expressions are used in combination with an XML document.
+JSONPath expressions always apply to a value in the same way as XPath expressions are used in combination with an XML document.
-Since a Value is anonymous, JSONPath uses the abstract name `$` to refer to the root node of the argument.
+Since a value is anonymous, JSONPath uses the abstract name `$` to refer to the root node of the argument.

 JSONPath expressions can use the *dot–notation*